viacheslavdemchenko-create/mcp-redmine/README.md

 > **Security Note**: The `REDMINE_ALLOWED_DIRECTORIES` setting protects against path traversal attacks.
 Paths containing `../` are resolved before validation, ensuring files can only be accessed within the allowed directories.

+## Getting Redmine URL

+1. Copy Redmine domain part to use in your configuration

-## Getting Your Redmine API Key
+## Getting Redmine API Key

 1. Log in to your Redmine instance
-2. Go to "My account" (typically found in the top-right menu)
+2. On the top-right corner click human icon
+3. Click "My account/Moje konto" section
-3. On the right side of the page, you should see "API access key"
+4. If right sidebar hidden click on 3 dots icon.
+On the right side of the page, you should see "API access key/Klucz dostępu do API"
-4. Click "Show" to view your existing key or "Generate" to create a new one
+5. Click "Show/Pokaz" to view your existing key or "Generate" to create a new one
-5. Copy this key for use in your configuration
+6. Copy this key for use in your configuration

 ## API